hesamzakerirad/laravel-api-debugger/README.md

 # Laravel Api Debugger

-Laravel-Api-Debuuger is a minimal package to help you debug your json apis.
+Laravel API Debuuger is a minimal package to help you debug your JSON API.

-It's very easy to setup; let me show you.

 ## How to install?